joliss/broccoli-bower/README.md

 not rely on its behavior to distribute your libraries.

 There will be many cases where the current heuristic results in broken or undesirable behavior.
+Also, library authors will sometimes update their bower packages, randomly breaking things that previously worked with this plugin.
+This is acceptable!

-This is acceptable.
-Please do not send pull requests to change the behavior, as fixing one edge case will just open up another.
+Please do not send pull requests to change the behavior, either to this repo, or to other people's bower packages, as fixing one edge case will just open up another.

 The way forward is to write a mini spec for a configuration syntax to specify where in a bower package source files should be picked up, such as `{ mainDir: